jcreamer898/js-architecture-23rd-century/slides/content/index.md

 # Constructor Pattern

+* Built-in feature
 * JavaScript can be written in an OO-ish way
-* No such thing as "classes", it's "prototypes"
+* No such thing as "classes", but there is a prototype thing
 * You can create a `function` *constructor* which is class-ish
 * Use with the `new` keyword to create instances
 * Can separate into multiple files to help separate concerns better